klmmmv/thesis/chap4.md

 For the compiler based virtual machine for S-BPM processes there is a need of an intermediate representation (IR) of processes.
-As there are many modeling tools for business processes, each using its own format, interoperability must is the goal of such an IR.
+As there are many modeling tools for business processes, each using its own format, interoperability is a necessity.
 The IR needs to be able to correctly describe the process model in an application and platform agnostic way.
 The subjects, its actions, the communication among the subjects and the message types (along with the business objects), have to be reflected in process description in such a way, that the IR depicts the intentional meaning of the process.
-In 2014 [@hoever] et alii first proposed to use ontologies for that matter.
+In 2014 [@hoever] et al. first proposed to use ontologies for that matter.

 Ontology is a term lent from philosophy, which describes the classification, relation and arrangement of everything there is.
 In computer science it has been used to describe certain things and their relations in knowledge-based systems.